Facts about Tab Hunter

 Blond and handsome, he was marketed as the All-American Boy in movies in which he played soldiers, cowboys and sincere sweethearts.
 Critics rolled their eyes at his acting, but audiences loved his dreamy looks and uncomplicated veneer.

 His movie career led to a successful recording career, including a number one hit with the 1956 song “Young Love.”

-While with Warner Brothers, Hunter had a solid career backed by studio power that was enough to keep his private life quiet.
+While with Warner Brothers, Tab Hunter had a solid career backed by enough studio power to keep his private life quiet.
 In magazines and tabloids, he was paired with Natalie Wood — his co-star from The Girl He Left Behind (1956) — while behind the scenes he dated men, including actor Anthony Perkins.